 Almost all APEC economies are fully equipped with the necessary legal and regulatory frameworks to conduct e-commerce, such as cybercrime prevention, consumer protection when purchasing online, electronic transaction/e-signature, and data protection/privacy online.
-Only three out of 19 APEC economies for which data is available have yet to adopt all the necessary legal and regulatory frameworks according to the cyber law tracker database.
+Only three out of 19 APEC economies for which data are available have yet to adopt all the necessary legal and regulatory frameworks according to the Cyber Law Tracker database.
 The proposed 2020 target is to have all APEC economies equipped with the necessary legal and regulatory frameworks.

-6.3.
-UNCTAD BUSINESS-TO-CONSUMER (B2C) E-COMMERCE INDEX
+3. UNCTAD Business-to-Consumer (B2C) E-Commerce Index